aplteam/MarkAPL/Styles.md

 There are a few HTML elements that get a class name assigned by **_MarkAPL_** in order to make styling them easy:

-* All footnote links in the document are assigned the class "footnote_link".
+* All footnote links in the document get the class "footnote_link" assigned .
   These are the links somewhere in the document pointing to the footnotes at the very end of the document.
-* All footnote anchors are assigned the class "footnote_anchor".
+* All footnote anchors get the class "footnote_anchor" assigned.
   These are the footnotes positioned at the very end of the document.
 * All anchors generated automatically for headers get the class name "autoheader_anchor" assigned.
 * All bookmark links created by the user via the `[header](#)` syntax get a